-Traditionally, RWHAP Parts funding support health insurance premiums and cost sharing assistance.
+Traditionally, RWHAP Parts funding supports health insurance premiums and cost-sharing assistance.
 The following DSHS policies/standards and HRSA Policy Clarification Notices (PCNs) provide additional clarification for allowable uses of this service category:

 - DSHS Policy 260.002 (Revised 11/2/2015): Health Insurance Assistance

-- PCN 13-06: Clarifications Regarding Use of Ryan White HIV/AIDS Program Funds for Premium and Cost-Sharing Assistance for Medicaid;
+- PCN 18-01: Clarifications Regarding the Use of Ryan White HIV/AIDS Program Funds for Health Care Coverage Premium and Cost-Sharing Assistance

 HIA cannot be in the form of direct cash payments to clients.

-HIA excludes plans that do not cover HIV-treatment drugs; specifically, the plan must cover at least one drug in each class of core antiretroviral therapeutics from the HHS clinical guidelines as well as appropriate primary care services.
+- Plans that do not cover HIV-treatment drugs; specifically, the plan must cover at least one drug in each class of core antiretroviral therapeutics from the HHS clinical guidelines as well as appropriate primary care services

-HIA must not be extended for Consolidated Omnibus Budget Reconciliation Act (COBRA) coverage if a client is eligible for other coverage that provides the required minimal level of coverage at a cost-effective price.
+HIA may only be used for Consolidated Omnibus Budget Reconciliation Act (COBRA) coverage if a client is not eligible for other coverage that meets the minimum required standards at a cost-effective price.